Flight modes

 Okay, so let's get into the nitty gritty!
 The Flight modes menu is your springboard:

 The Flight modes menu displays a summary of the flight modes in the system.
 The screenshot above shows a scheme with four flight modes.
 The default flight mode (FM0) is at the top of the list, followed three user defined flight modes.
+(Up to 8 user-defined flight modes may be specified, with ids FM1 - FM8.)

 There are 11 columns of data: